-That mistrust seems to have carried and resounds in the sentiment, “Unlike today we have a firm organization and we have learned our rights, the government treats us as an enemy since we are now thinking and not just simply doing what they want us to do.”
+That mistrust seems to have carried and resounds in the sentiment, “Unlike today we have a firm organization and we have learned our rights.
+The government treats us as an enemy since we are now thinking and not just simply doing what they want us to do.”
 It is with this zeal that one member says, “ We filed a petition to the government that states that they need show us the research that proves to us that Isla is really not a safe place to live and if it’s really not, we will look for a place where we can live safely.
 But what is happening is that when we find a place, they tell us that it is already allotted for other purposes.”
 As a counterpoint, the NHA offers, “Well it is accepted here in Manila that during rainy season or typhoon season manila is drowned by floods.
 So it is the recommendation of the government that priority of clearing should be conducted within the danger zone near, within or adjacent the water ways.”

 On May 11, 2012, a fire broke out in Isla affecting some 2,000 families, most of whom were forced to relocate outside of Metro Manila.
 Even that incident is not without a shadow of suspicion.
 The trust lost by the NHA and the city of Manila extends to the PPA.
 The most vocal leader in the room asserts, “The PPA is using strategies against us so that little by little we will be moved away from here.
 The last fire incident, they told us that they were just helping us but what we saw is that when only few of us are left there will likely be a massive demolition.”
 Even the UPA worker seems to echo these thoughts, “Most of the areas in Metro Manila, not only in Isla were being burned and after the fires, they were not allowing the residents to enter the area again.
 So what does that tell you?”
 The community worker went on to explain that it is common for areas under threat of demolition to ‘accidently’ have fires break out.
-Although the NHA acknowledges the fire that took place last may, they in no way seem to indicate it was anything on than an accident.
+Although the NHA acknowledges the fire that took place last May, they in no way seem to indicate it was anything other than an accident.
 But as the NHA shares, “There is a move now, because Isla Puting Bato was recently damaged by fire last year, about 1000 of this families will be relocated.
 The PPA management coordinated with the NHA.
 So we were given the initial approval for first 600 families that will be relocated.”
 The actual cause of the fire may never be discovered, and the intentions of the PPA may never fully be revealed, but all parties agree that many in Isla have already been subjected to relocation.
 The political agenda of which may be controversial should it ever be revealed.